vinbarnes/snatchdat/README.md

-# Mimeo Chrome Extension for GitHub
+# snatchdat Chrome Extension for GitHub

 Snatches PR, Issue, SHA references from relevant GitHub URLs and copies them to the clipboard so you can paste them easily into comments.